ChimeHQ/ConcurrencyPlus/README.md

 - `Task` extensions for improved ergonomics when used to bridge to non-async code
 - `NSXPCConnection` extensions for safe async integration
 - `MainActor.runUnsafely` to help work around incorrectly- or insufficiently-annotated code not under your control
+- `OwnershipTransferring` to move a non-Sendable value across actor boundaries
+- `SendableBox` to lie to the compiler about Sendable conformance
+- `RelaxedDispatchQueue` a very thin `DispatchQueue` wrapper with relaxed argument sendability constraints

 ## TaskQueue